Thursday, July 17, 2014

 Tuesday, July 15, 2014

-"Victor - The Reloaded Edition" (A Review)
+"Victor - The Reloaded Edition" by Tony Ross (A Review)

 [Preface about my reviews: I do not write reviews that give away the story, telling you the premise of the book and possibly becoming a “spoiler alert.”
 I figure that if you want to know more about books these days, you can click on the various “Look Inside” features booksellers offer and read enough of it to get a feel for the writing.
 You can also go to the author’s website and see if they have a “Sneak Peek” section of the work.
 You can even read other reviews that reveal more.
 I also rate my books on two different scales.
 My Star-Rating Scale is posted below.
 The other is the rating system used in the movie industry (G, PG, PG-13, etc.).
 I feel this rating too is a much needed element in reviews today and helps the reader know “who” should be reading what when it comes to children and young adults.]